MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgIdentityGovernanceAccessReviewDecisionInstanceDecision.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-APPLIEDBY `<IMicrosoftGraphUserIdentity>`: userIdentity
+APPLIEDBY <IMicrosoftGraphUserIdentity>: userIdentity
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+  - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
   - `[Id <String>]`: Unique identifier for the identity.
   - `[IPAddress <String>]`: Indicates the client IP address used by user performing the activity (audit log only).
   - `[UserPrincipalName <String>]`: The userPrincipalName attribute of the user.

-BODYPARAMETER `<IMicrosoftGraphAccessReviewInstanceDecisionItem>`: accessReviewInstanceDecisionItem
+BODYPARAMETER <IMicrosoftGraphAccessReviewInstanceDecisionItem>: accessReviewInstanceDecisionItem
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[AccessReviewId <String>]`: The identifier of the accessReviewInstance parent.
 Supports $select.
 Read-only.
   - `[AppliedBy <IMicrosoftGraphUserIdentity>]`: userIdentity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
     - `[IPAddress <String>]`: Indicates the client IP address used by user performing the activity (audit log only).
     - `[UserPrincipalName <String>]`: The userPrincipalName attribute of the user.